ProfDrLuigi/wire/README.md

 ##### 4. Compile and install Binary
 	make
 	sudo make install
-	mkdir ~/.wirebot
-	cp wirebot.sh rss.sh config ~/.wirebot
-	chmod +x ~/.wirebot/wirebot.sh

-Don't forget to put your credentials into ~/.wirebot/config before you start the bot the first time.
+Don't forget to put your credentials into ~/.wire/config before you start the bot the first time.

-##### 5. Running wirebot (runs in a screen session)
+##### 5. Running wire

-To start the installed wirebot, run:
+To start the installed wire, run:

-	/usr/local/bin/wirebot/./wirebotctl start

-You can inject any Text from any script to the session this way:

-	screen -S wirebot -p0 -X stuff "Hello world!"^M

-To enter the running screen session simply type:

-	/usr/local/bin/./wirebotctl screen

-To leave the session (not closing!) type:

-	ctrl + a and than d
+	/usr/local/bin/./wire

 ##### 6. Configuration

 Default path for the configuration file is:

-	~/.wirebot/config
+	~/.wire/config

 Example configuration: